xor2003/masm2c/README.md

 ...
 ```

-Your porting path:

-0. DOS binary 16 bit real or 32 bit protected modes ->
-1. IDA Pro (disassembly) -> export assembler (masm format) ->
-2. uasm to compile for dos (dosbox debugger to fix) ->
-3. this MASM to C translator ->
-4. C SDL source.

 Optionally you can compile output of masm2c (C code) for 32 bit plarform with optimization
 and decompile to get cleaner C code without dead code like x86 flags update.